Purple Puppy / flickr

 Cold, gray days inevitably lead to thoughts of spring, and the Northwest Flower & Garden Show is a harbinger of the coming season.
 This huge event, held at the Washington State Convention Center in February, has exhibits by practically every plant society and horticultural organization you can think of, plus florist competitions and an orchid show.

-Another antidote to the winter blues is provided by Taste Washington , a wine and food event that takes place at the CenturyLink Field Event Center in early April.
+Another antidote to the winter blues is provided by Taste Washington , a wine and food event in late March.
 More than 200 wineries from around the Evergreen State show up to pour a taste of their products at this popular event, which also features savory bites prepared by dozens of Pacific Northwest restaurateurs.

 Seattle celebrates the coming of spring in early May with Seattle Yacht Club Opening Day Week , a tradition since 1913.
 The unofficial beginning of boating season, it starts with a cannon blast as the Montlake Bridge is raised.
 A lively procession of watercraft—from kayaks to sailboats to yachts—then threads through Montlake Cut between Portage and Union bays, bound for Lake Washington.

-Seattle Center hosts the Bite of Seattle food festival in mid-July, with more than 50 of the city's finest restaurants as well as outdoor concerts, beer gardens and an ice-carving competition.
-Seattle Seafair , held from mid-June to mid-August, anchors the summer schedule with street parades, hydroplane races on Lake Washington, tours of naval vessels and the Boeing Air Show.
-Bumbershoot: Seattle's Music & Arts Festival has been named by Rolling Stone as the coolest rock festival in Seattle and takes place over Labor Day weekend.
+Seattle Center hosts the Bite of Seattle food festival in mid-July, with more than 60 of the city's finest restaurants as well as outdoor concerts and beer gardens.
+Seattle Seafair , held from mid-June to early August, anchors the summer schedule with street parades, hydroplane races on Lake Washington, tours of naval vessels and an air show.
+Labor Day weekend boasts Bumbershoot: Seattle's Music & Arts Festival .
+Contemporary artistic forms including music, comedy, visual and literary arts, theater and dance are showcased.

 The Argosy Christmas Ship Festival , which occurs from late November through late December, has been a Seattle holiday tradition since 1949.
 Illuminated boats sail to Puget Sound waterfront communities, with onboard choirs singing 20-minute performances broadcast via a speaker system while crowds on shore gather around roaring bonfires to listen.
 It's a fine way to get into the holiday spirit.